ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #include <sc-memory/sc_agent.hpp>

 // Inherit your agent class from `ScAgent` class and specify template argument
 // as sc-event class.
-Here `ScEventAddIncomingArc<ScType::EdgeAccessConstPosPerm>`
+Here `ScEventGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>`
-// is type of event to which the given agent reacts. class MyAgent : public ScAgent<ScEventAddIncomingArc<ScType::EdgeAccessConstPosPerm>> {
+// is type of event to which the given agent reacts. class MyAgent : public ScAgent<ScEventGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>> {
 public:
   // Here you should specify class of actions which the given agent interpreters.